 As in other countries in the region, controversies surrounding the Convention in Lithuania have led to doubts about its compatibility with the Lithuanian Constitution.
 Different opinions of Lithuanian constitutional law scholars have been presented on this issue until the Constitutional Court's conclusion on the constitutionality of the Convention.
-According to Žalimas, the Convention cannot be in conflict with the Constitution since it safeguards the same core values.
-Similarly, Miliuvienė argued that the Lithuanian Constitution cannot be interpreted in such a way that it does not imply an obligation for the state to fight violence against women and domestic violence.
-The principle of equality between sexes and non-discrimination on any grounds, as emphasised in the Convention, is an important part of the constitutional principle of the rule of law, which underpins the entire legal system and the Constitution itself.
-There is no reason to believe that the principles of non-discrimination and equality protected by the Constitution and the Convention are different in scope or that they could conflict with one another.
-However, Vaičaitis raised concerns about the Convention's alignment with constitutional provisions, specifically questioning its adherence to the principle of equality of individuals, the constitutional principle of
+According to Žalimas, the Convention cannot be in conflict with the Constitution since it safeguards the same core values.17 Similarly, Miliuviene argued that the Lithuanian Constitution cannot be interpreted in such a way that it does not imply an obligation for the state to fight violence against women and domestic violence.
+The principle of equality between sexes and non-discrimination on any grounds, as emphasised in the Convention, is an important part of the constitution itself.
+There is no reason to believe that the principles of non-discrimination and equality protected by the Constitution and the Convention are different in scope or that they could conflict with one another.18 However, Vaičaitis raised concerns about the Convention's alignment with constitutional provisions, specifically questioning its adherence to the principle of equality of individuals, the constitutional principle of